 Dr Fox carries out online consultations for cystitis for women who are prone to water infections.
-The antibiotic Trimethoprim is supplied on prescription and dispensed and posted from our partner NHS pharmacy.
+The antibiotic trimethoprim is supplied on prescription and dispensed and posted from our UK pharmacy.

 Trimethoprim on prescription for water infection

 Cystitis, urinary tract infection, water infection and urine infection are the names given to bacterial infection of the urine.
 The terms are used interchangeably.
 They all describe the same thing, infection of the urine by bacteria.
 Urine is normally free from bacteria.
 It is normally sterile.